evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 ---
 > [!abstract] Algebra Takeaway
 > A power function is the "skeleton" of a polynomial.
 No matter how many terms a polynomial has in the middle, the **Leading Term** is the only thing that matters for the ends of the graph.
 If you know if the degree is even/odd and if the coefficient is positive/negative, you know exactly where the graph is headed at infinity.
 [00:10:50]

+## 2026-April-01 - Multiplicity and End Behavior of Polynomials (Precalculus - College Algebra 29) :